 Landman offers on and off campus access to over 50 online databases and other resources, accessed using your Arcadia login information.
 These resources range from traditional article databases to online image collections.
-The library also holds access to over half a million ebooks, over 100,000 streaming videos, contains over 150,000 print books and other materials, and has 45 current print periodicals including daily copies of regional and national newspapers.
+The library also holds access to over half a million ebooks, contains over 90,000 print books and other materials, and has over 40 print periodicals including daily copies of regional and national newspapers.

 If we don’t have it, someone does!
-Materials that are not held in our library collection can be obtained through Tipasa, our interlibrary loan (ILL) service.
-This service allows us to obtain books and journal articles from other libraries.
-Most items are usually received in three to five working days, at which time you will be notified via your Arcadia email account.
-More information about ILL and access to your patron portal can be found here.
+Materials that are not held in the library collection can be obtained through Interlibrary Loan (ILL).
+This process allows us to obtain books and journal articles from other libraries.
+An ILL request form is available on our website.
+Items are usually received in three to five working days, at which time you will be notified via your Arcadia email account.
+Journal articles will be emailed to you.

 Library Faculty & Staff

 Five faculty librarians are ready to assist you during any stage of the research process.
-Librarians are available for one-on-one research consultations by appointment, as well as walk-ins and via email.
-The library also has an Archivist & Cataloging Manager and a Library Assistant for Technical Services, who oversees acquisitions, serials, cataloging, and interlibrary loan, along with a dedicated staff of student workers and graduate assistants.
+Librarians are available for one-on-one research consultations by appointment, as well as walk-ins, or email.
+The library also has one technical services library assistant staff member who helps us manage acquisitions, cataloging, and interlibrary loan, along with a dedicated staff of student workers and graduate assistants.

 Because our hours are adjusted based on the time of the semester, we recommend you check the library website.
 You must use your student ID to access the library after 5:00 pm and at any time on the weekends.
 Please refer to the Library’s Access Policy for more information.

 Over 60 computers are located throughout the library.
-Many students use the open-access computers to access their courses on Canvas, conduct research, catch up on news, check social media or email between classes, or print out assignments, articles or research papers.
+Students can use the open-access computers to access their courses on Canvas, conduct research, catch up on news, check social media or email between classes, or print out assignments, articles or research papers.